x360ce/x360ce/Wiki/HowTo.md

 Install:

-1. Microsoft Visual Studio Community 2013 or
+1. Microsoft Visual Studio Community 2017 or
-    Visual Studio Professional 2013
+    Visual Studio Professional 2017

     https://www.visualstudio.com/downloads/download-visual-studio-vs

-    Optional:

-       You can install and open project with "Microsoft Visual Studio Community 2015", but you still need old version to build C++ projects.
+    Please note that C++ projects are using "Visual C++ Build Tools v14.0".
+    This means that you have to include this feature on "Visual Studio 2017 Installer":

+        Desktop development with C++
+            [x] VC++ 2015.3 v140 toolset for desctop (x86,x64)

+    Optional step when you open Solution:

-       Important: VS2015 will offer upgrade C++ projects when you open solution for the first time.
+    VS2017 will offer upgrade C++ projects when you open solution for the first time.
 Don't upgrade.
 Uncheck all boxes and press [OK].

 2. Visual Leak Detector for Visual C++